japila-books/spark-sql-internals/docs/physical-operators/GenerateUnsafeProjection.md

 }
 ----

-`create` creates a `CodeAndComment` with the code body and link:spark-sql-CodegenContext.adoc#placeHolderToComments[comment placeholders].
+`create` creates a `CodeAndComment` with the code body and spark-sql-CodegenContext.md#placeHolderToComments[comment placeholders].

 You should see the following DEBUG message in the logs: